ZoeyyyLyu/ZoeyyyLyu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Financial Statistics, The Chinese University of Hong Kong University, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Applied Statistics, New York University University, 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======